Dave McCormick

-A member of the Republican Party, he was formerly Under Secretary of the Treasury for International Affairs during the George W. Bush administration.
-In January 2022, McCormick announced that he was running for the U.S. Senate seat held by retiring Senator Pat Toomey.
-He lost to Mehmet Oz in the Republican primary by fewer than 1,000 votes.
+McCormick graduated from the United States Military Academy in 1987 and served in Iraq during the Gulf War.
+He received the Bronze Star while serving in the 82nd Airborne Division.
+In 1996, McCormick earned a Ph.D. from Princeton University.
+From 2005 to 2009, he held several positions in the George W. Bush administration, lastly as Under Secretary of the Treasury for International Affairs.
+McCormick left the Bush administration in 2009 to become president of Bridgewater, a position he held until becoming co-CEO in 2017.
+He became its sole CEO in 2020, and stepped down from the position to run for the U.S. Senate in 2022.

+After a narrow loss to Mehmet Oz in the Republican primary in 2022, McCormick ran again in the 2024 U.S. Senate election in Pennsylvania, narrowly defeating three-term incumbent Democratic senator Bob Casey Jr. in what was widely considered an upset.

 Early life and education

 McCormick was born in Washington, Pennsylvania, and raised in the Pittsburgh area.
 He attended high school in Bloomsburg.
-His father, James McCormick, was president of Bloomsburg University and chancellor for the Pennsylvania State System of Higher Education.
+His father, James H. McCormick, was president of Bloomsburg University and chancellor for the Pennsylvania State System of Higher Education.
+His mother, Maryan G. McCormick, was a college professor.

 McCormick graduated from West Point in 1987 with a Bachelor of Science degree in mechanical engineering.
 He was a four-time letterman on the Army wrestling team and the team's co-captain his senior year.
-He was two-time Eastern runner-up at 167 pounds.
+He was a two-time Eastern runner-up at 167 pounds.

-In 1996, he earned a PhD in international relations from Princeton University's School of Public and International Affairs.
-Two years later, he published a book based on his doctoral thesis called The Downsized Warrior about the downsizing of the U.S. Army at the end of the Cold War.
+In 1996, he earned a Ph.D. in international relations from Princeton University's School of Public and International Affairs.
+Two years later, he published a book, The Downsized Warrior, based on his doctoral thesis about the downsizing of the U.S. Army at the end of the Cold War.

 In 2021, McCormick received an honorary degree from Dickinson College.

 Military career

-After his graduation from West Point, McCormick went to United States Army Airborne School and to Ranger School; he was named the Honor Graduate of Ranger School.
+After graduating from West Point, McCormick went to United States Army Airborne School and to Ranger School; he was named the Honor Graduate of Ranger School.
 He joined the 82nd Airborne Division at Fort Bragg, North Carolina, in 1987.

-McCormick was part of the first wave of U.S. troops sent into Iraq during the Gulf War in 1991.
+McCormick was part of the first wave of U.S. troops deployed to Iraq during the Gulf War in 1991 and received the Bronze Star for his actions.
 He was executive officer of a combat engineering company of 130 soldiers tasked with clearing minefields and destroying enemy munitions.
-McCormick left the service in 1992 after five years' commissioned service.
+McCormick left the service in 1992 after five years' commissioned service, separating at the rank of Captain.